-Small energy suppliers are currently offering some of the cheapest energy deals on the market, and as of 2018, one in five UK households gets their energy from a small supplier.
+Small energy suppliers are currently offering some of the cheapest energy deals on the market, and as of 2019, one in three UK households gets their energy from a small supplier.

 How many small energy companies are there?

 Here's the story...
 Small energy companies have flooded the energy market since Ofgem adjusted rules to allow for more competition in the market.

 Since then, small suppliers consistently offer some of the cheapest energy rates in the market, making them pretty attractive option compared to the big six (British Gas, E.ON, npower, SSE, EDF Energy and ScottishPower).

 There are now more than 50 energy suppliers to choose from.
 When you take away the big six, that leaves plenty of small energy suppliers in the market.

 And, while they offer a solution outside of the big six energy suppliers and their prices are low, the question remains: is it a smart switch to make?

 Should I switch to a small energy supplier?